Armed Forces and Cadets Committee

 In January 2017 she escorted Escorting the Russian Aircraft Carrier Admiral Kuznetsov and the guided missile cruiser Petr Velikiy through the English Channel and continued northwards to the west coast of Norway.

-The Ship is commanded by Commander Chris Ansell RN.
-Our Liaison Officer is the Principle Weapons Officer (Above Water), Lt Aaron Revell RN.
+The Ship is commanded by Commander John Crombie RN and our Liaison Officer is the Principal Weapons Officer (Above Water), Lt Aaron Revell RN.